 Are cheaper transcription services less secure?

-In addition to offshore workers, If a service seems particularly cheap it is worth understanding how they are able to offer that price.
+If a service seems particularly cheap it is worth understanding how they are able to offer that price.

 - Are you comparing like with like?
 Many advertised prices are based on perfect audio quality, with ‘additions’ quickly adding up for poor audio, multiple speakers, accents or specialist topics.

-- Are they using up to date security protocols?
+- Are they using up-to-date security protocols?
 Things to look for include an HTTPS site and the use of encrypted portals and storage.